C-class cruiser

-The C class was a group of twenty-eight light cruisers of the Royal Navy, and were built in a sequence of seven groups known as the Caroline class (six ships), the Calliope class (two ships), the Cambrian class (four ships), the Centaur class (two ships), the Caledon class (four ships), the Ceres class (five ships) and the Carlisle class (five ships).
+The C class was a group of twenty-eight light cruisers of the Royal Navy, and were built in seven groups known as the Caroline class (six ships), the Calliope class (two ships), the Cambrian class (four ships), the Centaur class (two ships), the Caledon class (four ships), the Ceres class (five ships) and the Carlisle class (five ships).
 They were built for the rough conditions of the North Sea, and proved to be rugged and capable vessels, despite being somewhat small and cramped.

 The Caroline class

 The Caroline class were all ordered in July and August 1913, as the first six of eight "light armoured cruisers" under the 1913 programme.
 The ships were launched in 1914 or 1915 and commissioned in 1915.
 They had an armament of two single 6 in aft, eight 4 in and two 6-pounder guns.
 Their anti-aircraft (A/A) weaponry consisted of four 3-pounder.
 Their aft 6 in guns were superfiring; the class had three funnels.
 During the First World War, the ships of the class underwent a variety of alterations, including the removal of the 4 in guns in Caroline, Carysfort and Comus, being replaced by two extra 6 in guns, while Cleopatra, Conquest and Cordelia retained one or two of the 4 in guns, with two 2-pounder guns being added to some of the ships.